lindaqtran/Team11/CONDUCT.md

 posting via an official social media account, or acting as an appointed representative at an online or offline event.

+## Decisions

+In cases where conflicting opinions arise, the group will resort to a voting system involving all 5 members to reach a conclusive solution.
+This ensures that decisions are made collectively and fairly, taking into account the diverse perspectives within the group.

+## Attendance

+To maintain the integrity and commitment of the group, a policy is in place where missing 5 consecutive meetings prompts the remaining members to convene and determine the fate of the absentee.
+This mechanism ensures accountability and ensures that the group remains cohesive and productive.

+## Assignments

+Assignments will be distributed based on volunteerism, allowing members to choose tasks that align with their interests and strengths.
+Regular progress check-ins during meetings will ensure that everyone stays on track, and support will be provided to those who require assistance, fostering collaboration and maximizing productivity.

+## Meetings

+Meetings are scheduled biweekly, with punctuality and preparedness expected from all members to foster effective collaboration.
+Active participation is encouraged, with members urged to contribute according to their abilities and offer constructive feedback.
+This approach promotes a productive and inclusive environment, enhancing the group's overall performance and cohesion.

 ## Enforcement

 Instances of abusive, harassing, or otherwise unacceptable behavior may be